MicrosoftDocs/Viva/Viva/glint/people-page.md

 ### User Roles

-A count of company admins, managers, Human Resources Business Partner (HRBP)s, and HR business partners listed by User Roles.
+A count of company admins, managers, Human Resource Business Partners (HRBPs), and HR business partners listed by User Roles.s

 ## Find information on a specific person